1

 Stakeholder engagement opportunities for CFC

-• Models of Care Analysis: HCPF will conduct an analysis of funding mechanisms and feasibility on how to improve transitions of care for people transitioning from nursing facilities and other institutional settings and potential new models of care for investment and innovation.
+This project included two components rolled out in multiple phases.
+The first phase was initial work with a vendor to conduct a models of care analysis of funding mechanisms and feasibility to improve transitions of care for people transitioning from nursing facilities and other institutional settings to potential new models of care for investment and innovation.

 Initiative 4.04. - Tiered Residential Rates and Benefits - Completed